jradavenport/jradavenport.github.io/posts.md

 show_in_nav: false
 ---

-**Here you'll find links to projects, short blog posts, and miscellaneous tips I've jotted down.**
+Here you'll find project ideas, short blog posts, and miscellaneous tips I've jotted down... **there is no effort to keep this organized.**

 <div class="home">